triangdrie/triangdrie.github.io/_pages/notes.md

 ## Introduction to Computational Algebraic Geometry
-This is the course I took in the spring of 2021.
+This is a course I took in the spring of 2021.

 The course covered the computation of Gröbner bases, Hilbert's Nullstellensatz, and dimension theory in affine algebraic geometry.

-Here are the notes I took while taking this course.
+Here are [notes](http://triangdrie.github.io/files/comput_ag_notes.pdf) I took while taking this course.